SAP/ai-sdk-js/packages/ai-core/README.md

 ## Usage

-The examples below demonstrate the usage of the most commonly used APIs in AI Core.
+The examples below demonstrate the usage of the most commonly used APIs in SAP AI Core.

 ### ArtifactApi